cybriq/giocore/readme.md

 time to maintain parity with the latest core updates, but it will not be strictly up to date, there may be a lag of up to 3 months behind the main from time to time.

+This repository will still contain the `main` branch from gioui.org but the default is set to `master` which will be what the github servers provide when the branch is not specified.